Insality/defold-event/api/queue_api.md

 Subscribe a handler to this queue instance.
 When an event is pushed to this queue, the handler will be called.
 If there are already events in the queue, they will be processed immediately.
+Return a non-nil value from the handler to mark the event as handled and remove it from the queue.

 - **Parameters:**
 	- `handler` *(function|event)*: The handler function or event to be called when an event is pushed.
-Return true from the handler to mark the event as handled.
 	- `[context]` *(any)*: The context to be passed as the first parameter to the handler function.

 - **Returns:**